Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 Maybe I'm just disappointed because I thought there would be more sinister elements to the game, but two words come to mind for Gone Home: wasted potential.
 If you don't enjoy scares, and really just want to explore an old house in '95, deducing where its occupants are, Gone Home is the game for you.

-Below I'll post a link to a playthrough of Gone Home.
+Below I'll post a video playthrough of Gone Home.
 If you're still unsure whether this title is for you, watch a few minutes of the gameplay, and you can quickly see if you'd enjoy the way Gone Home operates.
 The video length also reveals just how quickly most players finish the game.

 © 2017 Jeremy Gill